| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 smooth was the very bottom.
 The cushion was the fastest way around and you could deal with

+the waves if you could stay on the throttle and try to float over them.
 At the drivers meeting, I drew a 4 and that put me on the pole of

 the first heat.
 We drove into one and I had to fall in behind the outside pole car and